openfheorg/openfhe-transpiler-examples/README.md

 # Duality Labs Transpiler Experiments

-This body of code are examples of encrypted network control fuctions developed under DARPA funding for the I2O Open, Programmable, Secure 5G (OPS5G) program.
+This body of code contains examples of encrypted network measurement and control fuctions developed under DARPA funding for the I2O Open, Programmable, Secure 5G (OPS5G) program.
+They represent distributed set operations that would be performed among a group of nodes in a path, a simple BGP-like shortest path calculation, and a dijkstra shortest path computation for a small network.

 ## Acknowledgements and Distribution